borkshop/js/jspit/stream.md

 ## Done

+The FOV has rolled in: now used in both the DLA demo (when playing) and in the cdom template.

 Added basic player-centric FOV lighting, using the Symmetric Shadowcasting technique presented at 2020 roguecel: after every move, lighting gets recomputed into a `--light` variable on all visibly tiles from the player.